 that all contractors should give free estimates.
 As a result, little work actually goes into the initial estimate.
 Herein lies the problem.
-Some contractors guess an Someone estimate or make will eventually a low bid to get their foot in the pay for that free door.
-As a result estimate in one the consumer chooses the low way or another estimate because he or she trusts that the contractor actually put a lot of time and energy into quoting their project.
+Some contractors guess an estimate or make a low bid to get their foot in the door.
+As a result the consumer chooses the low estimate because he or she trusts that the contractor actually put a lot of time and energy into quoting their project.

 But is the estimate really free?
 Seriously, who works for free?
 I don't know too many people who are willing to produce quality products for no cost.
 The fact is people don't work for free, especially business owners.
 If they do, they typically aren't in business for long.
 Someone will eventually pay for that free estimate in one way or another.
 Whether it is the one out of ten homeowners that accept an estimate and start a project or the contractor who goes out of business because he didn't charge for his time.
-Someone ends up paying for the free cost.
-In most cases it is built into the selling price of the project.
+Someone ends up paying

+for the free cost.

+In most cases

+it is built into

+the selling price

+of the project.